Numerical cognition

 The role of number notations in numerical processing

 What if we used Roman numbers for calculations?
 Most people would agree that Roman numbers are too complicated for calculations.
-In fact, our experiments revealed that in specific cases sign-value numbers (like the Roman numbers) are easier to use than place-value numbers (like the Indo-Arabic numbers).
-This number notation effect might reflect an object based number representation.
+In fact, our experiments revealed that in specific cases, sign-value numbers (like Roman numbers) are easier to use than place-value numbers (like Indo-Arabic numbers).
+This number notation effect might reflect an object-based number representation.

 Read more